Midnight in Paris: Plot

-Gil buys earrings for Adriana and returns to the past.
-He takes Adriana for a walk, they kiss, and he gives her the earrings.
-While she's putting them on, a horse-drawn carriage comes down the street, and a richly dressed couple inside the carriage invite Gil and Adriana for a ride.
-The carriage transports the passengers to the Belle Époque, an era Adriana considers Paris's Golden Age.

-Gil and Adriana go first to Maxim's Paris, then to the Moulin Rouge where they meet Henri de Toulouse-Lautrec, Paul Gauguin, and Edgar Degas.
-Gil asks what they believe the best era was, and the three agree it is the Renaissance.

-The excited Adriana is offered a job designing ballet costumes and proposes to Gil that they stay, but Gil, upon observing the unhappiness of Adriana and the other artists, realizes that chasing nostalgia is fruitless because life, and thus, the present, is always "a little unsatisfying."
-Adriana, however, decides to stay in the 1890s, and they part ways.
+Gil instead buys new earrings, giving them to Adriana after returning again to the past.
+Later, a horse-drawn carriage appears and transports them to the Belle Époque, an era Adriana considers Paris's Golden Age.
+They go to the Moulin Rouge where they meet Henri de Toulouse-Lautrec, Paul Gauguin, and Edgar Degas, who all agree that Paris's best era was the Renaissance.
+Adriana is offered a job designing ballet costumes; thrilled, she proposes to Gil that they stay.
+But he, observing the unhappiness of Adriana and the other artists, realizes that chasing nostalgia is fruitless because the present is always "a little unsatisfying."
+Adriana decides to stay, and they part ways.
+Meanwhile, the detective following Gil takes a "wrong turn" and ends up being chased by the palace guards of Louis XVI just before a revolution breaks out.

-Gil rewrites the first two chapters of his novel and retrieves his draft from Stein, who praises his progress as a writer and tells him that Hemingway likes it but questions why the main character has not realized that his fiancée, based on Inez, is having an affair with a character based on Paul.
+Gil rewrites the first two chapters of his novel and gives his draft to Stein, who praises his rewrite.
+Still, Hemingway says that on reading the new chapters he does not believe that the protagonist does not realize that his fiancée (based on Inez) is having an affair with the character based on Paul.
+Gil returns to 2010 and confronts Inez, who admits to sleeping with Paul but regarded it as a meaningless fling.
+Gil breaks up with her and decides to stay in Paris.

-Gil returns to 2010 and confronts Inez.
-She admits to having slept with Paul, but disregards it as a meaningless fling and that they can discuss it after their wedding.
-Gil breaks up with her and decides to move to Paris.
-Walking by the Seine at midnight, Gil bumps into Gabrielle; he offers to walk her home after it starts to rain.
-They learn that they share a love for Paris in the rain.
+While walking by the Seine at midnight, no carriage comes by but Gil encounters Gabrielle.
+As it begins to rain, he offers to walk her home and learns that they share a love for Paris in the rain.